appliedgeometry/EuLearn_db/Architectures/README.md

 # EuLearn Dataset Model Training

 This folder contains deep learning models that were trained and evaluated with the **EuLearn dataset**.
-The dataset can be loaded from either `.pkl` or `.stl` formats.
+The dataset can be loaded from either `.pkl` for the sampled graphs, or `.stl` for the original meshes.
 The code is organized in modular folders, each of which contains the necessary scripts to perform the reported experiments.